Metadata Committee Charter (2025)

 Current State

 Industry feedback indicates that current priorities are: identifying and sharing ways to better manage metadata across the supply chain; helping the industry provide timely, high-quality metadata; and using metadata to better market and sell books, in part by ensuring that the end user is able to discover relevant and desired content.
-Metadata can also be used to communicate physical specifications to on-demand printers and audiobook suppliers, enabling production.
-For physical products, publishers now deliver metadata using the ONIX 3 standard, driven in part by industry requirements.
-Requirements to use ONIX 3.0 or 3.1 to describe digital products are also growing across the market.

 Objectives

-• In the U.S. and Canada, educate about and promote the use of standard metadata between trading partners across the book publishing industry.
+• In the U.S. and Canada, educate about and promote the consistent use of standard metadata between trading partners across the book publishing industry.
 Efforts to educate and promote the use of the standard are targeted at companies of any size or supply chain role, recognizing global applications where relevant.

 • To help the industry better create and manage metadata, the committee works to strengthen documentation of the metadata supply chain, identify weaknesses in the current approaches, and make recommendations for operational improvements to metadata or structural changes in the metadata supply chain that would address any shortcomings.